 ‘Thought so.’
 A small smile curved Harry’s lips.
 ‘Knowing her, she’s probably been trying to do it since I did it.
 She hates it when anyone manages to do something she can’t.’

 She didn’t have any friends before Ron and I. And we always asked her for help.
 A small stab of guilt pierced his gut.
 I suppose she must’ve mistaken that for friendship.
-Not so smart at everything, in the end, huh.
-She only needed to be there when we needed her.
+Not so smart at everything in the end, huh.
+She just had to be there when we needed her.
 That’s all.

 Nev nudged his arm.
 ‘You’re not coming to many of the meetings, are you?’